VarsosEmblem/csd-blog/website/content/2024/compiler-analysis-malloc.md

 > If the cache is already full, then a cached line would have to be
 > _evicted_ for a new line to be cached.
 > ![Cache Lines](cache-line.png)
-> Hot-cold separation in caches in a concept that helps “hot” (frequently used) data stay in the cache, while making it likely that “cold” (infrequently used) data would not stay in the cache for long:
+> Hot-cold separation in caches is a concept that helps “hot” (frequently used) data stay in the cache, while making it likely that “cold” (infrequently used) data would not stay in the cache for long:
 Hot data should be stored separately from cold data,